pollen-robotics/Reachy2Teleoperation/README.md

 The app should run with any VR headset compatible with Unity.
 It has been tested with the Oculus Quest 2, and the Valve Index.
 The Oculus Quest 2 can be used in standalone mode or with the Oculus link.

-For any custom development we recommend to use Unity LTS 2020.3.
-Versions above 2020.3 will not work due to compatibility issues with the gRPC library.
+For any custom development we recommend to use Unity LTS 2022.3.

+The project relies on GStreamer.
+Please install the [Windows Runtime]( https://gstreamer.freedesktop.org/data/pkg/windows/1.24.0/msvc/gstreamer-1.0-msvc-x86_64-1.24.0.msi).
+Check that the environment variable PATH contains *C:\gstreamer\1.0\msvc_x86_64\bin* (default installation).

 ## Installation